fullstackbeaver/yajsb-installer/README.md

-# Yasb Installer
+# Yajsb Installer
 ================

-This project allows to start quickly a YASB project
+This project allows to start quickly a Yajsb project

 ## Table of Contents
 -----------------